 Renewing Your CDL in Indiana

-You may renew your commercial driver license (CDL) up to six months before it expires.
-If you're tardy in renewing it, there is a $5 penalty.
-If you let it lapse by more than a year, you'll have to pass the knowledge and skills tests again.
+You may renew your commercial driver license (CDL) up to 2 years before it expires.
+If you're tardy in renewing it, there is a penalty.
+If you let it lapse by more than 1 year, you'll have to pass the knowledge and skills tests again.

 To renew your CDL, simply visit any license agency, and bring your current license.
 While there, you will hand it over, and be asked to recite your Social Security number as registered with the Bureau of Motor Vehicles (BMV).